 Chromatography was used to identify the composition of the DOM present in the column experiments.
 Lactic and malic acids were the only small organic acids found in the input solution at detectable concentrations (Table 4).
-After the input solution has passed directly through kaolinitic material (Q-K output), 68% of the carbon from the measured SOA was retained in the kaolinitic material and it only remained a low concentration of lactic acid.
-Percolation of the input solution through the Bh (Q-Bh output) resulted in an increase in the quantities and variety of SOA, indicating microbial activity during the experiment, which is consistent with our fluorescence observations.
+After the input during the experiment, which is consistent with our fluorescence observations.
 Comparing Q-K and Q-Bh-K outputs shows that a previous percolation through the Bh increased, as for DOC, the proportion of SOA carbon which passed through the kaolinitic material (Fig. 3).
-This observation is consistent with fluorescence data and strengthensed the hypothesis interpretation that the DOM released by the Bhs was different from that of the input solution.
+This observation is consistent with fluorescence data and strengthens the interpretation that the